ropensci/rerddap/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.2.2 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.2.3 and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission includes a major bug fix and a new feature.
+This submission replaces package ncdf with ncdf4.
+In addition, a number of improvements to fail more gracefully.

 Thanks!
 Scott Chamberlain